 Place your feet a shoulder-width apart and hold the whip firmly with your dominant hand.

 2. Place the whip in the starting position

 Make sure the whip is not tangled or bunched, trailing straight back behind you and perpendicular to your hips.
 The whip must always be safely behind and to the side of your body.
 It does not need to be perfectly straight but make sure the whip won't catch your legs as you bring it into snapping position.

 3. Practise smoothly bringing the whip straight up in the air

 With a firm grip, bring your arm straight up to the 12 o’clock position with the whip pointing at the sky.
 Keep the elbow locked up with the motion and your arm straight.
-To get the crack, let your elbow bend naturally and snap your arm down infront of you, keeping the whip clear from your body.
-Practise bringing the whip up smoothly and let the weight of your arm falling.
-It should not be a jerking motion but a swift and smooth action.
+To get the crack, let your elbow bend naturally and snap your arm down in front of you, keeping the whip clear of your body.
+Practise bringing the whip up smoothly and let the weight of your arm fall.
+It should be a swift and smooth action.